Shilpa292/Healthcare-Patient-Analysis-Dashboard/README.md

 ## Key Insights
 - The majority of patients belong to the 36–65 age group.
 - Emergency and urgent admissions contribute a large portion of hospital admissions.
-- Chronic diseases like Diabetes and Hypertension are common among patients.
+- Cancer and Asthma are the primary medical conditions affecting the patient population,followed by Obesity and Diabetes.
 - Total hospital revenue generated is 46.39M.
 ## Dashboard Preview
 ![Healthcare Dashboard](healthcare_dashboard.png)